 Think about packing a hat and other sun gear in case a sunny day comes along and you wish to spend time lazing outside, hopefully somewhere green and peaceful.

-March is the month to fete the "Green Man" in Paris, a city with a large and vibrant Irish community and several authentic, cheerful Irish pubs going all out for the holiday.
+St Patrick's Day: March is the month to fete the "Green Man" in Paris, a city with a large and vibrant Irish community and several authentic, cheerful Irish pubs going all out for the holiday.
 It's the perfect occasion to take part in a little pre-spring revelry with music and perhaps a good Guinness or two.
 Of course, if you're traveling with family, you can steer clear of the drinking-heavy events and head to concerts and other events at the Irish Cultural Center, or to Disneyland Paris for a St Paddy's day-themed parade the kids will love.
 See more details for this year's events online.

-- Enjoy a Day Trip Outside the City: Finally, March generally includes at least a few warm (or at the very least, "warm-ish" days, so now that winter's on the way out you should take the opportunity embark one or more day trips.
-You don't need to go too far afield, either: attractions such as the Chateau de Versailles, the Chateau de Fontainebleau and its adjoining forest, and Disneyland Paris are only about an hour away by public transport-- making it unnecessary for most visitors to rent a car.
-Enjoy a hassle-free excursion to one of these destinations in close reach of the city, exploring opulent palaces, breathtaking gardens and old royal hunting trails, or even doing a little beginner-level rock climbing.
-Isn't the fresh air a bit of a relief?
+- Enjoy a Day Trip Outside the City: Finally, March generally includes at least a few warm (or at the very least, "warmish" days, so now that winter's on the way out you should take the opportunity embark one or more day trips.
+You don't need to go too far afield, either: attractions such as the Chateau de Versailles, the Chateau de Fontainebleau, and its adjoining forest, and Disneyland Paris are only about an hour away by public transport-- making it unnecessary for most visitors to rent a car.
+Enjoy a hassle-free excursion to one of these destinations in close reach of the city, exploring opulent palaces, breathtaking gardens and old royal hunting trails-- or even trying a little beginner-level rock climbing.
+Fresh air is always essential, especially following the winter months.